Jasaraa/quiz-stack/README.md

-AWS Serverless Quiz Application
+# AWS Serverless Quiz Application

-Project Overview
+## Project Overview

-This project demonstrates a serverless quiz application built using AWS services.
-The frontend is hosted on an Amazon EC2 instance running Nginx, while the backend uses API Gateway, AWS Lambda, and DynamoDB to process and store quiz results.
+This project demonstrates a **serverless quiz application built using AWS services**.
+The frontend is hosted on an **Amazon EC2 instance running Nginx**, while the backend uses **API Gateway, AWS Lambda, and DynamoDB** to process and store quiz results.

-This project was developed as part of a Cloud and DevOps learning exercise to understand how to build a simple full-stack cloud application using a serverless architecture.
+This project was developed as part of a **Cloud and DevOps learning exercise** to understand how to build a **simple full-stack cloud application using a serverless architecture**.

+---

-Architecture
+## Architecture

 User Browser → EC2 (Frontend) → API Gateway → Lambda → DynamoDB

+---

-AWS Services Used
+## AWS Services Used

-Amazon EC2
+### Amazon EC2

 Hosts the quiz frontend application.

-OS: RHEL 9
+- OS: **RHEL 9**

-Web Server: Nginx
+- Web Server: **Nginx**

-Serves the index.html quiz interface
+- Serves the `index.html` quiz interface

-Amazon API Gateway
+### Amazon API Gateway

-Provides a REST API endpoint that allows the frontend to send quiz results to the backend.
+Provides a **REST API endpoint** that allows the frontend to send quiz results to the backend.

 Example endpoint:
+# AWS Serverless Quiz Application

+## Project Overview

+This project demonstrates a **serverless quiz application built using AWS services**.
+The frontend is hosted on an **Amazon EC2 instance running Nginx**, while the backend uses **API Gateway, AWS Lambda, and DynamoDB** to process and store quiz results.

+This project was developed as part of a **Cloud and DevOps learning exercise** to understand how to build a **simple full-stack cloud application using a serverless architecture**.

+---

+## Architecture

+User Browser → EC2 (Frontend) → API Gateway → Lambda → DynamoDB

+---

+## AWS Services Used

+### Amazon EC2

+Hosts the quiz frontend application.

+- OS: **RHEL 9**
+- Web Server: **Nginx**
+- Serves the `index.html` quiz interface

+### Amazon API Gateway

+Provides a **REST API endpoint** that allows the frontend to send quiz results to the backend.

+Example endpoint:
 POST /submit

-AWS Lambda
+### AWS Lambda

 Processes quiz submissions and stores the results in DynamoDB.

+### Amazon DynamoDB

+Stores quiz results in a **NoSQL database** including:

+- Name
+- Email
+- Phone
+- Score
+- Attempted Questions
+- Timestamp

+---

+## Application Workflow

+1. User opens the quiz website hosted on EC2.
+2. User enters details and answers the quiz.
+3. The frontend calculates the score using JavaScript.
+4. A **POST request** is sent to API Gateway.
+5. API Gateway triggers a **Lambda function**.
+6. Lambda stores the quiz result in **DynamoDB**.

+---

+## Example Data Stored in DynamoDB

+### AWS Lambda

+Processes quiz submissions and stores the results in DynamoDB.

-Amazon DynamoDB
+### Amazon DynamoDB

-Stores quiz results in a NoSQL database including:
+Stores quiz results in a **NoSQL database** including:

-Name
+- Name

-Email
+- Email

-Phone
+- Phone

-Score
+- Score

-Attempted Questions
+- Attempted Questions

-Timestamp
+- Timestamp

+---

-Application Workflow
+## Application Workflow

-User opens the quiz website hosted on EC2.
+1. User opens the quiz website hosted on EC2.

-User enters details and answers the quiz.
+2. User enters details and answers the quiz.

-The frontend calculates the score using JavaScript.
+3. The frontend calculates the score using JavaScript.

-A POST request is sent to API Gateway.
+4. A **POST request** is sent to API Gateway.

-API Gateway triggers a Lambda function.
+5. API Gateway triggers a **Lambda function**.

-Lambda stores the quiz result in DynamoDB.
+6. Lambda stores the quiz result in **DynamoDB**.

+---

-Example Data Stored in DynamoDB
+## Example Data Stored in DynamoDB
 email: user@example.com
 name: Test User
 phone: 9999999999
 score: 8
 attempted: 10
 timestamp: 2026-03-11

+---

-Technologies Used
+## Technologies Used

-Cloud Services
+### Cloud Services

-Amazon EC2
+- Amazon EC2

-Amazon API Gateway
+- Amazon API Gateway

-AWS Lambda
+- AWS Lambda

-Amazon DynamoDB
+- Amazon DynamoDB

-AWS IAM
+- AWS IAM

-Development
+### Development

-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript

-Server
+### Server

-Nginx
+- Nginx

-RHEL Linux
+- RHEL Linux